vmware/photon/content/en/docs-v5/troubleshooting-guide/photon-os-general-troubleshooting/photon-code.md

 Use the `tdnf updateinfo info`, `tdnf update --security` or `tdnf update ---sec-severity <level>` commands to check if security updates are available.
 For example:

+The tdnf commands for analyzing security updates, see the following examples on Photon OS 3.0, are the same on Photon OS 5.0.

-Check if there are any security updates
+Check if there are any security updates.

 ```console
 root@photon [ ~ ]# tdnf updateinfo